cmnemoi/eMush/Api/src/Exploration/README.md

 - [Planet](./Entity/Planet.php) represents a planet.
 A `Planet` has an orientation and a distance which are used at `Daedalus` travel to check if the `Daedalus` is in orbit of the planet.
 It also has a list of `PlanetSector`s that can be explored by players.
 A `Planet` is scanned by `player` which is the only one who can analyze it, unless the `Daedalus` is in orbit of the planet.
 - [PlanetSector](./Entity/PlanetSector.php) represents a sector of a planet.
 It can be `revealed` by planet analysis or `explored` by an exploration (not doabl8e again).
 It has a [PlanetSectorConfig](./Entity/Config/PlanetSectorConfig.php) which contains the list of `ExplorationEvent`s that can be triggered when a player visits the sector.
 - [Exploration](./Entity/Exploration.php) represents an exploration.
 An exploration needs a `planet` and `explorators` to be created.
 Those explorators visit the planet for `numberOfSectionsToVisit` steps, defined by the action used to launch the exploration (9 for Icarus, 3 for patrol ships).
 Current step is stored in a `cycle` to dispatch `ExplorationEvent`s at each step with a similar logic to Daedalus cycle change.
 - [ClosedExploration](./Entity/ClosedExploration.php) represents a finished exploration.
 The implementation and purpose is similar to [`ClosedDaedalus`](../Daedalus/Entity/ClosedDaedalus.php).
-It contains the list of exploration logs and useful info to be accessed after the exploration is finished.
+It contains the list of exploration logs and useful info to be accessed after the exploration is finished, including [ExplorationLog](./Entity/ExplorationLog.php)s.

 ## Event
 - [ExplorationEvent](./Event/ExplorationEvent.php) are dispatched to handle general exploration events.
 The more important are exploration started, finished and new cycle.